Skip to contents

 theme_bw()

-We can also show the rolling average interval width on validation sets.
+We can similarly look at the rolling average interval width on the validation set.

 acmcpfc_wid$rollmean |>